 Cannon Group Pictures presents Charles Bronson as a cop who’s after a deranged serial killer.

 The case falls in the lap of Charles Bronson, a veteran cop who is assigned a new young partner (Andrew Stevens) to work the case.
-Things get more personal when it turns out Bronson’s daughter Lisa Eilbacher was friends with victim Number One and she inadvertently has fallen into the killer’s crosshairs.
+Things get more personal when it turns out Bronson’s daughter (Lisa Eilbacher) was friends with victim Number One and she inadvertently has fallen into the killer’s crosshairs.

 “The way the law protects those maggots out there you’d think they were an endangered species.”

 Meanwhile, Davis fills the other half of the movie.
 The trashy exploitation level gets dialed up and he goes all in playing one heck of a creepy, unhinged killer.
-There’s a lot of deadly staring he does, while he runs around naked killing women.
-Yep, that’s his MO.
-So his behind is consistently on display – they manage to hide his naughty bits with strategically place furniture and objects.
+There’s a lot of deadly staring he does before he removes his clothes and sets out to kill women.

 The movie is unapologetically exploitative and gratuitous.
-Davis’ victims are naturally attractive young girls who are either naked or wearing little when his knife flies into them.
-They’re hacked up and covered in some unconvincing blood (at least I though the blood looked pretty fake).
+Davis’ victims are naturally attractive young girls who are either naked or wearing very little when his knife flies into them.
+They’re hacked up and covered in some unconvincing looking blood (at least I though the blood looked pretty fake).

-Eilbacher (who would go onto a much better popular film the following year when she co-starred in Beverly Hills Cop) told a story to Johnny Carson about her working with Davis.
-He had to appear nude in many of his scenes and to break the ice with the other actors decided to walk around naked constantly so they could all get a look see, be done with it and he could relax.
+Eilbacher (who would go onto a much better and popular film the following year when she co-starred in Beverly Hills Cop) told a story to Johnny Carson about her working with Davis.
+He had to appear nude in many of his scenes and to break the ice with the other actors he decided to walk around naked constantly so they could all get a look see, be done with it and he could relax.

 When Davis is off screen the film drags.
 It takes a long time to get around to criticizing the crooked wheels of justice, get to the movies core message and Bronson taking it upon himself to frame the guilty Davis..
 At times it has a gruelingly slow pace.
 At one point I couldn’t believe I was only half way through the movie.

 Of course the climax is Eilbacher in danger, her getting attacked by the crazed Davis and Bronson racing to her rescue.

 There are some very ridiculous moments.
-Davis hangs around the burial of his first victim and happens to overhear the conversations of Bronson from yards away.
+Davis hangs around the burial of his first victim and happens to overhear the conversation of Bronson from yards away.
 He’s not very adept at hiding the fact he’s got a screw loose around anyone!
-Co-workers, the cops, random people on the street – it’s hard not to notice while he might be a good looking guy, he’s definitely an oddball.
+Co-workers, the cops, random people on the street – it’s hard not to notice that while he might be a good looking guy, he’s definitely an oddball.

-It’s too bad the cop portion was just so ordinary – and with Bronson as the lead it could have been more special.
+It’s too bad the cop portion is just so ordinary – and with Bronson as the lead it could have been more special.
 Instead it went with the basics and it’s not worth your time.
 For hardcore Bronson fans only.